Theorem of the Day

 Lance Fortnow, The Golden Ticket: P, NP, and the Search for the Impossible, Princeton University Press, 2013.
-Review, Review
+Review, Review, Review

 Mario Livio, The Equation That Couldn't Be Solved: How Mathematical Genius Discovered the Language of Symmetry, Souvenir Press Ltd, new edition, 2007.
 Review, Review

 Piergiorgio Odifreddi, The Mathematical Century: The 30 Greatest Problems of the Last 100 Years, transl.
 Arturo Sangalli, Princeton University Press, (new edition) 2006.
 Review

 Donal O’Shea, The Poincaré Conjecture: In Search of the Shape of the Universe , Walker, 2007.
 Review (2.8MB), Review